The Premier League is back in full force with football websites like footandball having a great time writing about what's happened. Whether it’s songs

-The Premier League is back in full force.
+The Premier League is back in full force with football websites like footandball having a great time writing about what’s happened.
 Whether it’s songs we’ve heard a million times, or the tracks of new artists plying their trade in Britain for the first time, the music of the world’s most popular league sounds as good as ever.
+The only dampener for the fans will have been season tickets remaining exceptionally high once more.
+As a result, fans are having to be even savvier in order to afford these astronomical fees.
+One of the wiser ways to increase the money available to spend on football is through a broadband comparison.
+It might even make defeat slightly easier swallow if it hasn’t consumed 99% of your monthly budget.
 Though some of the football may not have been as marvelous as we hoped, with players still getting their land legs back after a wild summer of international play, we’ve already been blessed with some truly intriguing story lines.
 Here’s 5 of the best from the opening weekend.

 The fantasy of a Leicester repeat

 The greatest fairy tale in the history of English football (arguably in the history of sports) will not be followed up with another, at least not domestically.
 You could say that Leicester City’s 2-1 defeat to newly promoted Hull City in the opening match of the Premier League season is just a small setback in the grand scheme of things.
 You could also say it’s symbolic, and indicative of the fighting spirit Leicester are going to combat from every single opponent this season as they wear the crown of Premier League Champions, making last season’s improbable triumph all the more impressive.